jaredbradley243/DocsGPT-S3-Script/README.md

 ### What I Learned

-1. **AWS S3 Integration**: Gained practical experience in integrating and automating interactions with AWS S3 using Python.
+1. **AWS S3 Integration**: Gained practical experience in integrating and automating interactions with AWS S3 using AWS' SDK for Python, Boto3.

 ### Challenges
-- **AWS Permissions and Security**: Ensuring secure and correct AWS permissions for script functionality.
 - **Handling Large Datasets**: Developing efficient ways to process and handle large datasets without overwhelming system resources.

-### Future Improvements
-- [ ] **Error Handling**: Implement more robust error handling, especially for network issues and S3 access problems.
-- [ ] **User Interface**: Develop a GUI for easier parameter configuration and progress tracking.
-- [ ] **Extended Format Support**: Increase the range of document formats supported by the script.
+For example, iterating over Python generator rather than list to save memory.